hapax/hapax.github.io/assets/teaching.md

 #### 2.3.
 Slice of pi* <a id="sec-2-3" name="sec-2-3"></a>

-I will do one more example, unrelated to the MVT, but returning once more to inverse sine and its derivative.
+I will do one more example, unrelated to the MVT, but returning to inverse sine and its derivative.
 This requires a little more symbolic facility from students, but the payoff is a beautiful infinite series identity.
 On a broader note, I think infinite series are one of the great